nvpro-samples/vk_raytracing_tutorial_KHR/docs/setup.md

 The CMakefile will use other makefiles from `shared_sources` and look for Vulkan environment variables for the installation of the SDK.
 Therefore, it is important to have all the above installed before running Cmake in the
 `vk_raytracing_tutorial_KHR` directory.

-:warning: **Note:** If you are using your own Vulkan header files, it is possible to overide the default search path.
+**Note:** If you are using your own Vulkan header files, it is possible to overide the default search path.
   Modify `VULKAN > VULKAN_HEADERS_OVERRIDE_INCLUDE_DIR` to the path to beta vulkan headers.

 ## Starting From Extra Tutorial